ttscoff/hookapp/README.md

 ### `$ hook` <mark>`open|gui`</mark> `FILE_OR_URL`

-*Open the specified file or url in Hook GUI*
+*Open the specified file or url in Hookmark GUI*

-> Opens Hook.app on the specified file/URL for browsing and performing actions.
+> Opens Hookmark.app on the specified file/URL for browsing and performing actions.
 >
 > Exactly one argument (File/URL) required.